 The Honorable Theodore Branine Ice, a district judge from Newton, Kansas, received his B.A. from the University of Kansas in 1956 and his Juris Doctorate in 1961, following service in the United States Navy.
 He practiced law in Newton for twenty-five years in the firm of Branine, Ice, Turner & Ice.
 During that time, he was president of the Newton Chamber of Commerce and served on several community boards.
 He was appointed district judge in 1987 and has also served as an assigned panel member of the Kansas Court of Appeals.
 Judge Ice was the organizing judge for the Harvey County CASA (Court-appointed Special Advocate) and Multi-Disciplinary Team.
 He served as president of the Harvey County Bar Association and also served four years on the Board of Editors of the Journal of the Kansas Bar Association.
-Judge Ice is a member of the American Bar Association, Phi Delta Theta Social Fraternity, Omicron Delta Kappa Honorary Society, and Phi Delta Legal Fraternity.
+Judge Ice is a member of the American Bar Association, the Kansas Bar Association, the Harvey County Bar Association, Phi Delta Theta Social Fraternity, Omicron Delta Kappa Honorary Society, and Phi Delta Phi Legal Fraternity.
 He has served on the Commission on Judicial Qualifications since July 1994.

 The Honorable James W. Paddock graduated from the University of Kansas in 1951 and from the University of Kansas School of Law in 1956, opening a private law practice in Lawrence.
 During his years in private practice, he served as an assistant Douglas County attorney, municipal judge, and city prosecutor.
 He was appointed district judge in Douglas County in 1972 and served as administrative judge for the Seventh Judicial District from 1978 to 1990.
-He retired from the bench in 1993.
+He retired from the bench in 1994.
 He taught trial practice at KU School of Law and also taught at KU business school.
-Judge Paddock has served on the Lawrence Unified School District No. 497 School Board, the Kansas State High School Athletic Association, and the Kansas District Judges' Association.
-He is a trustee of the charitable Raymond F. and Ethel Rice Foundation and has been a member of this Commission since 1989.
+Judge Paddock has served on the Lawrence Unified School District No. 497 School Board and as president of the Board, the Kansas State High School Activities Association, and as president of the Kansas District Judges' Association.
+He is a trustee of the charitable Raymond F. and Ethel Rice Foundation and has been a member of this Commission since February 1989.

 Carol Sader, a lay member of the Commission from Prairie Village, received her B.A. from Barnard College in 1957.
 She also attended Chicago-Kent College of Law and the University of Cincinnati College of Law.
 Ms. Sader taught school and served as a legal editor before running for elective office.
 She served as a Kansas State Representative for the 22nd Legislative District from 1987-1994 and ran for Lieutenant Governor of Kansas in 1994.
 During her legislative tenure, she served as chair and vicechair of several committees.
 She currently serves on the Kansas Insurance Commissioner's Advisory Committee on Health Care.
-Ms. Sader's current community service includes: The Mainstream Coalition of Johnson County (President), Johnson County Foundation on Aging Board, Kansans for the Improvement of Nursing Homes Board, Coalition for Positive Family Relationships Board, Johnson County Arts and Humanities Council Advisory Board, League of Women Voters, Health Partnership of Johnson County Advisory Council, and the Johnson County Community College Foundation Board.
-Ms. Sader's prior community service includes serving as President of the Johnson County League of Women Voters.
-Among her many awards are a distinguished public service award from the United Community Services of Johnson County (1993), HALLPAC Kansas Public Service Award (1993), Who's Who in American Women (1991-1996), and Who's Who In America (1994-1996).
-Ms. Sader was appointed a member of the Commission in June 1995 to fill the vacancy created by the resignation of Dr. Nancy Hiebert.
+Ms. Sader's current community service includes: The Mainstream Coalition (President), Kansas Advocates for Better Care (Vice-President), Coalition for Positive Family Relationships Board, Johnson County Arts and Humanities Council Advisory Board, League of Women Voters, Health Partnership of Johnson County Advisory Council, and the Johnson County Community College Foundation Board.
+Ms. Sader's prior public and community service include serving as an elected trustee and Chair of the Board of Trustees of Johnson County Community College and President of the Johnson County League of Women Voters.
+Among her many awards are a distinguished public service award from the United Community Services of Johnson County (1993), HALLPAC Kansas Public Service Award (1993), Who's Who in American Women (1991-1997), and Who's Who In America (1994-1997).
+Ms. Sader was appointed a member of the Commission in June 1995.